-The Issue J Loans that the Authority currently intends to finance with the proceeds of the Offered Bonds are described in this Official Statement.
-Certain amounts received with respect to the Issue J Loans may be recycled and proceeds of additional Bonds may be used to finance additional Issue J Loans in the future.
-The characteristics of the Issue J Loan Portfolio will change as new Issue J Loans are financed with Bond proceeds and as Issue J Loans are repaid, and may also change as a result of changes in the MEFA Loan Program.
-The Authority regularly reviews the terms and conditions of its MEFA Loan Program and reserves the right to alter such terms and conditions at any time subject, with respect to Issue J Loans, to compliance with certain requirements of the Issue J General Resolution.
-See "RISK FACTORS - Certain Actions May Be Permitted Without Bondholder Approval," "- Certain Factors Could Potentially Affect Timing and Receipt of Revenues," "- Prepayment of Issue J Loans is Subject to Uncertainty," "- Competition May Reduce Demand for or Increase Prepayments on Issue J Loans"
+Certain amounts received with respect to the Issue I Loans may be recycled and proceeds of Additional Bonds may be used to finance additional Issue I Loans in the future, including, without limitation, Variable Rate MEFA Loans.
+Generally, the characteristics of the Issue I Loan Portfolio may be expected to change as new Issue I Loans are financed with Issue I Bond proceeds and as Issue I Loans are repaid, and may also change as a result of changes in the MEFA Loan Program.
+The Authority regularly reviews the terms and conditions of its MEFA Loan Program and reserves the right to alter such terms and conditions at any time subject, with respect to Issue I Loans, to compliance with certain requirements of the Issue I General Resolution.
+See "INVESTMENT CONSIDERATIONS - Certain

-and "- Changes in Relevant Laws," "AUTHORITY FIXED RATE MEFA LOAN PORTFOLIO" and "APPENDIX F - INITIAL FORM OF PERIODIC ISSUE J LOAN PORTFOLIO INFORMATION TO BE MADE AVAILABLE."
+Actions May Be Permitted Without Bondholder Approval," "- Certain Factors Could Potentially Affect Timing and Receipt of Revenues," "- Prepayment of Issue I Loans is Subject to Uncertainty," "- Competition May Reduce Demand for or Increase Prepayments on Issue I Loans" and "- Changes in Relevant Laws," "AUTHORITY MEFA LOAN PORTFOLIO" and "ISSUE I LOAN PORTFOLIO."